-He started me on a hunt for something he hid for me that he said I needed for my trip.
-He would ask me where I was in the house and then tell me if I was hot or cold.
-I have this all over text, and it makes me smile to this day because it just shows how romantic this man was.
+He started me on a hunt for something he hid for me.
+He said I needed it for my trip.
+He went on to ask me where I was in the house and then he would tell me if I was hot or cold.
+I have this all over text, and it makes me smile to this day.
+It just shows how romantic that man was.

 And he was mine.